male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;❌&nbsp; | Are data backup and recovery processes GDPR-compliant? |
 | &nbsp;❌&nbsp; | Is personal data stored in data centers located within the EU? |

+(No CSRF tokens, weak headers (per ZAP).
+Password hashing and server locations are not specified.)

 ---

 | **Result** | **Data anonymization and pseudonymization** |
 | :----: | :--- |
 | &nbsp;❌&nbsp; | Is personal data anonymized where possible? |
 | &nbsp;❌&nbsp; | Are pseudonymization techniques used to protect data while maintaining its utility? |

+(No signs of anonymization or pseudonymization.)

 ---